Bob Spink

-Robert Michael Spink (born 1 August 1948, in Haworth, Worth Valley, Yorkshire) is a former member of parliament (MP) for Castle Point in Essex (1992 to 1997, and 2001 to 2010) who was convicted of electoral fraud in 2017.
+Robert Michael Spink (born 1 August 1948) is a British former politician who was a member of parliament (MP) for Castle Point in Essex (1992 to 1997, and 2001 to 2010).

 Spink was elected as the Conservative Party MP for Castle Point in 1992, lost his seat in 1997, but regained it in 2001.
 Having resigned the Conservative whip in March 2008, in April 2008 he defected to the UK Independence Party (UKIP), becoming that party's first MP.
 In November 2008, he became an independent.
 Standing as an independent, he lost his seat in the 2010 election to the Conservative candidate, Rebecca Harris.

 Spink subsequently rejoined UKIP.
 In 2017, he was convicted on four counts of electoral fraud, and was given a six-month prison sentence, suspended for two years, in January 2018.

 Early life

 He was educated at Holycroft Secondary Modern School (now a primary school) on Victoria Road in Keighley and Southall Technical College.
 At the University of Manchester, he gained a BSc Hons (1st) in 1972.
 At Cranfield University, he gained an MSc in industrial engineering and administration in 1975 and PhD in economics and management in 1988.

 He joined the Royal Air Force (RAF) in 1964 and, until 1966, did his basic training at RAF Cosford and RAF Uxbridge, being invalided.
 He was an engineer for EMI Electronics Ltd from 1966 to 1977 in Hayes and gained an Ordinary National Certificate (ONC) from Southall Technical College in 1969 when on day-release, then became an industrial management consultant in 1977 for Harold Whitehead and Partners.
 From 1980 to 1984, he was a director of Seafarer Navigation International Ltd (eventually bought by Standard Communications) in Bournemouth and, from 1989 to 1993, he was a non-executive director of Bournemouth International Airport.
 From 1984 to 1993, he was a management consultant.
 From 1997 to 2001, he worked for Harold Whitehead in Windsor.
 He was a county councillor in Dorset from 1985 to 1992.